querkmachine/beeps.website/src/m4m.md

 ## My working hours

 I currently work **compressed hours** at home and will typically be online between 8am and 7pm.
-My non-working day is Wednesday, unless otherwise noted in my calendar.
+My non-working day is Wednesday unless otherwise noted in my calendar.

-When **working from the Bristol hub** I tend to work a truncated day of 9:30am until 4:30pm, due to commuting time, awkwardly scheduled trains, and generally struggling to work in that environment.
+When **working from the Bristol hub** I tend to work a truncated day of 9:30am until 4:30pm due to commuting time, awkwardly scheduled trains, and generally struggling to work in that environment.

 **Lunch breaks** are typically 1pm to 2pm, but time and length may vary from day to day.